tensorlayer/DAGAN/README.md

 4. nibabel (v2.1.0)
 5. scikit-image (v0.12.3)

-Code tested in Ubuntu 16.04 with Nvidia GPU + CUDA CuDNN.
+Code tested in Ubuntu 16.04 with Nvidia GPU + CUDA CuDNN (whose version is compatible to tensorflow v1.1.0).

-# How to use the code
+# How to use

 1. Prepare data